 Finally, once we lay our design on the surface material, we burnish again.
 There’s no such thing as burnishing too much!
 This time, we’re trying to ensure that the design is well-adhered to the surface.
 Once we’ve burnished it well, it’s time to carefully peel away the transfer tape.
 It might be tempting to skip all of this burnishing, but we have found it makes a huge difference when it comes to the successful adhesion of our die-cutting craft projects.

 Speaking of getting good adhesion, this tip is another one that has helped us with the successful application of vinyl to non-porous surfaces like ceramic and glass.
 Not only does it help with the initial sticking down of your design, but it helps it last so much longer too!

 By using some rubbing alcohol on a paper towel, you can clean away all the dirt, dust, oil, and debris that can build up on the surface because of handling it or from simply sitting around.
 Cleaning your project can eliminate these issues and gives you a super clean surface that vinyl will adhere to perfectly.
 You’d be amazing at what a big difference this can make!

 Applying vinyl to a rounded surface

-Before you try applying vinyl to a rounded surface, such as a mug or tumbler, take some scissors and cut little slits along the transfer paper being sure not to cut any of your weeded image.
+Before you try applying vinyl to a rounded surface, such as a mug, tumbler, or Christmas ornament, take some scissors and cut little slits along the transfer paper being sure not to cut any of your weeded image.
 It can be difficult because of the rounded surface to get a smooth, wrinkle-free vinyl design, but this little tip makes it work much better.